AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/dataset.md

 ![](../../images/governance-privacy-security/consent/dataset-prep/enable-dataset.png)

 The dataset is now saved and enabled for use in [!DNL Profile].
-If you are planning using the Platform Web SDK to collect consent data, you must select this dataset as the [!UICONTROL Profile Dataset] when setting up your [edge configuration](../../../edge/fundamentals/edge-configuration.md).
+If you are planning using the Platform Web SDK to send consent data to Profile, you must select this dataset as the [!UICONTROL Profile Dataset] when setting up your [edge configuration](../../../edge/fundamentals/edge-configuration.md).

 ## Next steps

 By following this tutorial, you have added consent fields to a [!DNL Profile]-enabled schema, whose dataset will be used to ingest consent data using the Platform Web SDK or direct XDM ingestion.

-You can now return to the [consent collection overview](./overview.md#merge-policies) to continue the process of configuring Experience Platform to collect consent data.
+You can now return to the [consent processing overview](./overview.md#merge-policies) to continue configuring Experience Platform to process consent data.